sourdoughlabs/drivethru/README.md

 ### Products.json

 To keep the order form simple products are referenced by a Product Code.
-The products 'db' are stored in products.json
+The products 'db' are stored in products.json  Product prices are in Pennies.

 ### Contributing